Kleinmarb/threatpool/README.md

 # Threatpool

-Threatpool is a simple thread pool which focuses on simplicity, it's the default thread pool for the [byzantium libDBMS](https://docs.rs/byzantium/*/byzantium/).
+Threatpool is a simple thread pool which focuses on simplicity.

 ## License